Living at E-town

 Room assignment changes may be made only with the approval of the Office of Residence Life.
 As part of their education, students should learn to work out differences through compromise and logic rather than avoiding concerns and problems.
 Should students desire a room change, they should consult with the Resident Assistant (RA) first.
 The next step will be to speak with the Area Coordinator (AC).

 Final approval of a room change is rendered by the Office of Residence Life.
 A student who changes a room must obtain and return a room change form.
 A $50 fine will be charged to students who fail to follow proper room change procedures, and/or their request may be denied.

 Safety on Campus

 Safety and personal accountability are important here at E-town.
 All residential areas are locked 24 hours a day.
-We require that all guests register with either Campus Security or an RA.
+We require that all guests register with Campus Security.
 Students are expected to follow the Student Code of Conduct outlined in the Student Handbook.
 The College maintains yearly Campus Crime Statistics, which are available through Campus Security.